All Episodes

 Everybody's doing it.

-I said, there's something about this that doesn't make sense.
+I said, There's something about this that doesn't make sense.

 I think everybody's doing this wrong.

-You either donate to ALS or dump a bucket of ice on your head.
+The ice bucket challenge consists of two things: you either donate to ALS or dump a bucket of ice on your head, right?

-So how are they raising money if everybody's just dumping ice on their heads?
+So, how are they raising money if everybody's just dumping ice on their heads?

 It seems to me the idea is to send ALS some money.